 - Line parchment paper or baking mats on baking sheets

 - In a medium bowl add flour, pumpkin spice, baking powder, baking soda, and salt mix and set aside.

 - In a large bowl add oil, brown sugar, granulated sugar, egg, pumpkin, and vanilla.
 Mix just until combined.

 - Mix the dry ingredients into the wet ingredients just until combined.

 - Let rest 10 minutes

-- Place sugars for rolling in two separate shallow bowls.
+- Place confectioners sugar for rolling in a shallow bowl.

 - Cool slightly and remove to a wire cooling rack.